ShibeCeption/ShibeCeption.github.io/README.md

-# This is my personal test site.
+# This is my personal website.

 I Will be **testing** things here not much special right now.
 Well goodluck with whatever you're doing.
-*Cricket sounds...*
+Here's a list of things i'll be adding to my website
+- Doggos